Portuguese in France: Portuguese expeditionary forces in France during the WWI

 In 1918, an avenue was named avenue des Portugais (Portuguese Avenue) in Paris' 16th arrondissement It was previously known as Avenue de Sofia (Sofia Avenue).

 The name pays tribute to the expeditionary forces sent by Lisbon (which represented 80,000 men); the kingdom of Bulgaria then ally of Germany was thus "sanctioned": Sofia its capital thus seeing itself deprived of a Parisian route in its name.
-By order of October 29, 1971, a street in Sofia's honour (rue de Sofia or Sofia street)was restored to the 18th arrondissement.
+By order of 29 October 1971, a street in Sofia's honour (rue de Sofia or Sofia street)was restored to the 18th arrondissement.

-With the Expeditionary forces, some 22,000 Portuguese citizens came to France, amongst 600,000 foreign workers contracted for providing assistance to the nation's military efforts.
+With the expeditionary forces, some 22,000 Portuguese citizens came to France, among 600,000 foreign workers contracted for providing assistance to the nation's military efforts.